Greater Manchester Health and Social Care Partnership

+The Greater Manchester Health and Social Care Partnership is a British government health care organisation that coordinates the decisions about health care policy in the Greater Manchester area and consists of representatives of the NHS and local councils under the integrated care system.

+History

 The Greater Manchester Health and Social Care Partnership was established in 2015 as one of the first Sustainability and transformation plans in England as a key part of devolution in the United Kingdom.
 It was then transformed into an integrated care system.
 It covers 2.8 million people living in ten boroughs.
 It is made up of the 37 NHS organisations and councils in the city region.

-It sprang from the settlement agreed on November 3, 2014 by George Osborne and was the first agreement to give council leaders a say in the health and social care budget, which in Greater Manchester was about £6 billion a year.
+It sprang from the settlement agreed on November 3, 2014, by George Osborne and was the first agreement to give council leaders a say in the health and social care budget, which in Greater Manchester was about £6 billion a year.
 It was linked to the establishment of the new, directly elected mayor of Greater Manchester, although the mayor's powers over health and social care are very limited.
 The deal doesn’t include the power to raise local taxes to control the size of the budget.

 A joint commissioning board was established including Clinical Commissioning Groups, local authorities and NHS England - but not general practitioners.
 Lord Peter Smith, leader of Wigan Metropolitan Borough Council was the first chair of the board.
 Social care was identified as a major problem very early on, and there was a target to reduce expenditure by £2 billion over five years.
 The ambition was to cut spending on hospitals and invest more in early public health, with a significant reallocation of the resources that go into crisis care to preventative care.